citp/privacy-policy-historical/t/te/tex/texasattorneygeneral.gov.md

 This information is used internally to help our staff count the number of people visiting our website and the various Web pages within our site.
 This information helps us to maintain and improve our website for our visitors.

 **Disclosure of information:** If you file an on-line complaint form or submit information though the child support interactive service, the information submitted will be disclosed to the Attorney General and his staff to assist us in fulfilling our official duties, as stated above.
 The information may also be sent to the person or company that is the subject of your complaint or to other governmental agencies involved in the administration or enforcement of the matter.
 The information will not be disclosed to third parties, unless we receive an open records request _and_ we are required to disclose the information under [the Public Information Act](https://web.archive.org/open/pia/piasign.pdf).
 The rules regarding public disclosure of information we receive from online complaints are the same rules that apply to disclosure of information we receive when you file a paper complaint with our office.
+[Protected health information](https://web.archive.org/notice/phi_privacy_policy.shtml) will only be used or disclosed as permitted or required by law.
 Any information you submit to us online will not be sold, rented or leased to third parties.

 With few exceptions, if you complete and file an informational form with the Office of the Attorney General (hereinafter "OAG"), you are entitled on request to be informed about the information that the OAG has collected about you.
 In most cases, you have the right to receive and review the information.
 If you request copies of the information, you may be subject to charges authorized under the Public Information Act.
 Under section 559.004 of the Government Code, you are entitled to have the OAG correct any information the OAG maintains about you that is incorrect.
 You will not be charged for correcting this information.
 If you want to review or obtain copies of agency records, please send a written request to the following: [publicrecords@texasattorneygeneral.gov](mailto:publicrecords@texasattorneygeneral.gov).